ana-vranic/MapReduce-tutorial/docs/mrjob.md

 "the" 14620
 ```

-### Passing arguments to mrjob
+## Passing arguments to mrjob

-Getting Williams sisters rivaly with MRJob.
+In this example we will preprocess tennis dataset in order to check Williams sisters rivaly with MRJob.
 Here we will select matches when 'Serena Williams' and 'Venus Williams' played against eachother, and calculate how many times each sister won depending on the surface.

 ``` py title="mrjob_williams.py"
 from mrjob.job import MRJob